top of page

 Pre-writing or brainstorming is like the preparatory first steps of cooking.
 You jot down your ideas and decide which are the best to write about.
 You might sketch a chart, a mind map, or a picture of some kind.
 You might do some kind of mental (or physical) warm-up.
 However it's done, the point of pre-writing is preparing your focus, deciding what you are writing about, and what other information you might include.
 You might even organize your brain dump into an outline, evaluate it to see what is relevant to your chosen topic, or see if there is anything you need to research.

-Step two: Drafting or writing- When you’re satisfied with your pre-writing/brainstorming content, you can start putting pen to paper or fingers to a keyboard to start your first draft/rough draft.
+Step two: Drafting or writing- When you’re satisfied with your pre-writing/brainstorming content, you can start putting pen to paper or fingers to a keyboard to write your first draft/rough draft.
 Focus on just getting your ideas into complete sentences and paragraphs.
 Written perfection doesn’t have to be a priority in the early stages--hence calling it a rough draft.
 After you’ve expressed all of your ideas in written format, you can move into proofreading.

 Step three: Proofreading- To use some technical jargon, you’ll edit and revise in proofreading.
 In simpler terms, you’ll read and review your work for errors and improvements.
 Editing fixes grammar errors, like incorrect punctuation, spellings, or sentence structure issues while revising improves the content of your writing, like addressing word choices, unclear organization, irrelevant details, or details that need elaboration.
 A lot of word processors and online services make this part a little easier but reading your own work or asking someone to read it can never hurt either.
 Your final draft or product will be the result of the editing and revising.